Diing54/DevOps/README.md

 # DevOps
-This repository contains my notes, summaries, and experiences as I learn DevOps in a Linux environment.
+This repository contains my notes, summaries, and experiences as I learn a variety of cloud native tools (DevOps) in a Linux environment.

 ## Linux Roadmap